 - 1. Review, adjust, and fix any minimum boundary inconsistences between categories and between the GHG Protocol standards and guidance documents. - Nest a column with "relevance" measures for each category in Table 5.4 (Scope 3 Standard) and Table I (Scope 3 Technical Guidance) in addition to the current category descriptions and the minimum and optional boundary descriptions.
 Establish a clear decision-making framework and process to establish materiality for boundary determination (refer to D.3 here). - 3.
 Make currently optional boundaries required across all categories. - Align minimum inclusion and disclosure requirements with the International Sustainability Standards Board (ISSB) IFRS Sustainability Disclosure Standards (IFRS SDS) and other disclosure frameworks and/or regulations (refer also to feedback on interoperability in L here). - 5.
-Integrate guidance regarding technological removal and sequestration from the Land Sector and Removals Guidance (here) with the Scope 3 Standard. - 6.
+Integrate guidance regarding technological removal and sequestration from the Land Sector and Removals Guidance (here) with the Scope 3 Standard, including accounting for removals (including from various CDR technologies, e.g., CCU, CCS, BECCS, and DACCS) by value chain partners in a reporting company's upstream and/or downstream value chain. - 6.
 Some respondents question whether it's inconsistent to require the reporting of scope 1 and scope 2 emissions of relevant projects annually, each year during the term of an investment, the projected lifespan emissions "separately from scope 3", while lifespan emissions associated with category 2 or category 11 are reported on a cumulative basis in the scopes and not separately from them.
 Refer also to feedback regarding annualizing results in G.5 here.

 - Provide more guidance on interpreting results from hotspot screening and identifying relevance.
 Some respondents found it challenging to determine material vs. immaterial and/or relevant vs. irrelevant activities (refer to D.3 here for more). - 8.
-Provide more guidance itemizing, distinguishing, and classifying intermediate vs. final products and articulate the implications for classifying the processing vs. use of sold products. - Provide industry- or product-specific guidance for the chemicals sector regarding accounting for downstream emissions of intermediate products.
+Provide more guidance itemizing, distinguishing, and classifying intermediate vs. final products and articulate the implications for classifying the processing vs. use of sold products. - 9.
+Provide industry- or product-specific guidance for the chemicals sector regarding accounting for downstream emissions of intermediate products.
 More guidance is necessary for the chemicals industry to accurately and reliably account for downstream emissions during further processing (Category 10), use of final sold products (Category 11), and EOL treatment (Category 12), including from product degradation or decomposition during use before disposal. - 10.
 Provide guidance on projecting or modeling the range of downstream processing/use scenarios for intermediate products which are used in hundreds of thousands of final products, like chemicals or other common components.
 This includes product-specific guidance for quantifying or projecting the EOL emissions associated with intermediate products used in final products (category 12).
 Absent stricter guidance, add explicit exceptions (refer to C.4 here for more). - 11.
 Provide more guidance on assessing emissions from co-products and co-packaging (refer to G.1 here for more feedback on allocating emissions between studied products and co-products).